 Buying wines In Bond is a popular and necessary way to secure some of the world’s leading fine wines, especially when they are first released to the market En Primeur.
 Read more.

 The world’s finest wines inevitably come from the world’s finest wine cellars and correct wine storage for a fine wine is one of the most difficult things to find.
 Read more.

-Whilst short term gains have been possible, it I generally agreed that wine investment should be viewed over the mid to long term of five to ten years.
+Whilst short term gains have been possible, it is generally agreed that fine wine investment should be viewed over the mid to long term of five to ten years.
 Read more.

 Wine Is A Tangible Asset

 Unlike stock and shares, wines that do not perform well financially can at least be consumed and enjoyed.

 When deciding which wine to invest in, diversification is important.
 Wine trends and reputations can come and go, so it is not recommended to have holdings of only two or three wine estates.
 It should also be considered that the number of wines that provide the greatest opportunity for investment is extremely limited.
 Cru Classé Bordeaux, Super Tuscans, Grands and Premiers Crus from Burgundy, Vintage Champagnes and iconic wines from Spain, North and South America have proven reputations for strong fine wine investment and global secondary markets which demand them.